 Imagine a world where each of us has a career companion.
 Someone with whom we talk about bad bosses, poor remuneration and the lack of development opportunities.
 Someone who knows every intimate detail about our career history, aspirations and routines at work and skill gaps.

 Imagine someone who knows about the state of the economy and the health of your company and other businesses in the industry.
 If the companion found out that a company which you have demonstrated interest in (based on your behaviour) has recently laid off employees in roles not too dissimilar to your current one, you would be advised to reconsider your position.

 Imagine this someone who would talk to you about your skill gaps or compliance needs.
 This advisor would make sure your next move is aligned with your career aspirations and recommend courses and other ways to plug the gaps.
 Once in a while, the companion would also offer you a summary of the state of the industry and the opportunities which are out there.

 You will always have the option to take control of the wheels and proactively search for learning or employment opportunities.
 If the companion detects behaviours that deviate from your career path, they would discuss with you and update their understanding about you.

 Imagine that 6 weeks before you are about to be made redundant or 3 months before you decide you have had enough, this advisor would know.
 This someone would do their best to find and recommend to you opportunities which you are more likely to succeed in.
 If you noticed that the suggestions are not aligned with what you had in mind, you discuss with them and they will learn.

-Over time, the conversations will help build an understanding of the circumstances around a person’s career and the evolving needs.
-This is in addition to the queries that people still use for proactive searching, the facts that we can extract about their careers provided in CVs, and the less obvious signs which we infer from their behaviours.
+Over time, the conversations will help build an understanding of the circumstances around a person’s career and the evolving learning needs.
+This is in addition to the queries that people still use for proactive searching, the facts that we can extract about their careers provided in CVs and learning records, and the less obvious signs which we infer from their behaviours.